Virgin Island (TV series): Production

 Virgin Island was commissioned as part of Channel 4's initiative to explore the intersection of reality television, intimacy, and personal development.
 It was based on a University College London study that showed that one in eight 26-year-olds are still virgins, compared to one in 20 in previous generations.

-The series is produced by Double Act Productions, in collaboration with the Somatica Institute, which assisted in casting and filming to ensure participants were prepared for the emotional depth of the program.
+The series is produced by Double Act Productions, in collaboration with the Somatica Institute, which assisted in casting and filming to ensure participants were prepared for the emotional depth of the programme.

-The first season premiered in May 2025, with all episodes airing on Channel 4 and streaming on the Channel 4 digital platform.
+The first series premiered in May 2025, with all episodes airing on Channel 4 and streaming on the Channel 4 digital platform.

 Reception

 Since its release, Virgin Island has generated significant media attention, balancing both praise and controversy.
-Critics have commended the show for breaking new ground in reality television, being de-shaming, highlighting societal pressures around sex, and forcing the subject of intimacy into the spotlight.
+Critics have commended the series for breaking new ground in reality television, being de-shaming, highlighting societal pressures around sex, and forcing the subject of intimacy into the spotlight.
 Others have raised ethical discussions regarding the use of therapeutic interventions within an entertainment format.

-The show also made headlines for its depiction of surrogate partner therapy - a type of therapy wherein a trained surrogate partner assists a client in addressing their intimacy issues with a talk therapist on hand to help guide both the client and surrogate through the process.
+The series has also made headlines for its depiction of surrogate partner therapy - a type of therapy wherein a trained surrogate partner assists a client in addressing their intimacy issues with a talk therapist on hand to help guide both the client and surrogate through the process.

-The show has also been described as "emotionally naked" and "deeply authentic," with strong audience engagement among viewers.
+The series has also been described as "emotionally naked" and "deeply authentic," with strong audience engagement among viewers.

-The show is Channel 4’s biggest new unscripted series launch for 16-34s since modern records began, and has been streamed almost nine million times.
+The programme is Channel 4's biggest new unscripted series launch for 16-34 year-olds since modern records began, and has been streamed almost 11 million times.

+Awards

+Virgin Island has received the following industry awards: